GabMartino/TransformerForDummies/README.md

 This mask is used for the decoder to allow the computation of the attention only backward in the sentence.

 Yes, it has sense, but why??
-Well, because at the inference time, the decoder will act in auto-regressive manner, that means that it only has the encoder input as complete sentence, and the decoder should generate word by word during translation, hence only using the already generated words.
+Well, because at the inference time, the decoder will act in auto-regressive manner, that means that it only has the encoder input as complete sentence, and the decoder should generate a word at time during inference.
+Hence, only using the already generated words.
 For this reason, we need to force at the training time to learn to predict the ground-truth output sentence without looking at the next words, otherwise that's cheating!

 Here we report the shape of the "Don't look ahead mask" also called "Causal Mask":
 $M^C \in \mathbb{R}^{L x L}$